oyvind-kodehode/kodehode-notes/javascript.md

 ## About Javascript Media Types

 They say it's not necessary to use `type=` in `<script>` because Javascript is the default, but I disagree.
-Fair enogh, Javascript is the Current Thing™ right *now*, but how is the situation in 10 years or so?
+Fair enough, Javascript is the Current Thing™ right *now*, but how is the situation in 10 years or so?
 Some new fancy thing might come around and all old code has to be changed.
 Do it correctly now and avoid the pain later.

 And then there's the big question: `application/javascript` or